 "Unlike its seismic charges, Slave-1's midship guns were clearly designed for ship to ship combat.
 Their rate of fire was quite high (I estimate one shot every 3 frames at 24 fps, which averages out to roughly 480 shots per minute), which is appropriate for that task.
 It is unknown whether the firing rate of these guns is linked to their yield (ie- if the high refire rate comes at a cost in per-shot yield).
 However, at the yield setting used in this incident, each shot was capable of pulverizing asteroids larger than Obi-Wan's starfighter."- Star Wars Episode II: Revelations #2: The Technology

-Power is defined as energy over time and is expressed in Watts (W) where one Watt is equal to one Joule (J) per second, so if Slave I's laser cannons achieve a maximum per shot yield of, for example, 4 gigajoules, maybe sufficient for the demotion of multi-meter rock-asteroids, and a fire-rate of 480 shots per minute, then the time-average power-output is 32 gigawatts.
-The weapons power requirements necessitate an energy source many orders of magnitude more productive than nuclear-fission; for comparison the Bruce Nuclear Generating Station is the largest nuclear power station by total output currently operating on Earth, as it occupies 9.3 square kilometres of land and yields a peak production of around 6 gigawatts, just a small fraction of the power needed to operate Slave 1's midship gun at this magnitude.
+If Slave I's laser cannons achieve a maximum per shot yield of, for example, 4 gigajoules, perhaps sufficient for the demotion of multi-meter rock-asteroids, at a fire-rate of 480 shots per minute, then the weapons time-average firepower is 32 gigawatts.
+The weapons energy requirements necessitate a power source many orders of magnitude more productive than nuclear-fission; for comparison, the Bruce Nuclear Generating Station on Earth occupies 9.3 square kilometres of land and yields a peak production of around 6 gigawatts, which is just a small fraction of the power needed to operate Slave 1's midship lasers at this magnitude.

 Turbolaser Artillery | scale comparison